 T5018 which is an information return for the construction businesses making payments to subcontractors is due six months after the reporting date chosen by the business.

 What is a T4A-NR, when & why is it issued?

 T4A-NR is filed by the employers in Canada (Resident or Non-Resident) if they pay amounts to Non-Residents for the services provided by them in Canada.
 This information return is due on the same date as T4 & T4A.
 Do not confuse this information return T4A-NR with NR4 Information return.

-Any payments to non-residents is an important and a slightly complex tax area which needs a professional tax advice from a corporate tax accountant properly licensed in Canada.
+Any payments to non-residents is an important and slightly complex tax area that needs professional tax advice from a corporate tax accountant properly licensed in Canada.
 We do not recommend it doing it on your own, at least for the first time.

 How to file Employer Information Returns in Canada?

 If you are using the services of a Corporate tax accountant in Canada, usually they file these returns themselves for you.
 However, if you do not have a lot of slips you can do it yourself as well.
 Canada Revenue Agency has provided detailed guides on its website and easily accessible.
 These guides are also referred and linked above in their relevant areas.